CodingOnBush/SwiftUI-Book-App/README.md

 </div>

 ## Links
-I used a lot of websites to understand some programming and devevelopment concept in SwiftUI
+I used a lot of websites to understand some programming and development concept in SwiftUI

 #### To understand some concepts in SwiftUI:
 * https://swiftwithmajid.com/